Our guide to ethical decision-making

-The Company’s Business Ethics Policy, which is embodied in the following standards, is a guide to ethical decision-making.
-We are committed to uncompromising integrity in all that we do and in the way in which we relate to each other and to people outside the Company.
-While the standards in this Policy are mainly based on laws, they also reflect the values which define us and our Company.
-We must constantly strive to avoid any circumstances which may create a conflict, or the appearance of a conflict, between our personal interests and those of the Company.
-The standards in this Policy may be implemented, interpreted, or amended from time to time through written procedures or other compliance guidelines.
-This Policy and related procedures and compliance guidelines are available on our Lotus Notes database, and in our Legal Department.
-As well, this Policy will be made available on the Company’s website: www.mccormickcorporation.com.
-Amendments to this Policy will be publicly disclosed in accordance with the requirements of the New York Stock Exchange and the regulations of the Securities and Exchange Commission (“SEC”).
+The company’s Business Ethics Policy, embodied in the following standards, is a guide to ethical decision-making.
+We are committed to uncompromising integrity in all that we do and in the way in which we relate to each other and to people outside the company.
+While the standards in this policy are mainly based on laws, they also reflect the values that define us and our company.
+We must constantly strive to avoid any circumstances that may create a conflict, or the appearance of a conflict, between our personal interests and those of the company.
+The standards in this policy may be implemented, interpreted, or amended from time to time through written procedures or other compliance guidelines.
+This policy and related procedures and compliance guidelines are available on our Lotus Notes database, and in our Legal Department.
+As well, this policy will be made available on the company’s website: www.mccormickcorporation.com.
+Amendments to this policy will be publicly disclosed in accordance with the requirements of the New York Stock Exchange and the regulations of the Securities and Exchange Commission (“SEC”).

-Each of us is personally responsible for making sure that our business decisions and actions comply at all times with the spirit as well as the letter of this Policy.
-Given the pace of change in our industry, it is impossible for this Policy to anticipate all possible scenarios which may involve ethical decision-making.
-If we have questions about the application of a standard, or if we are confronted with a situation that presents an ethical issue that is not addressed by this Policy, we should seek guidance from the Company’s General Counsel.
-In addition, we owe it to each other to report the behavior of others to the General Counsel if we have reason to believe that the behavior violates this Policy.
+Each of us is personally responsible for making sure that our business decisions and actions comply at all times with the spirit as well as the letter of this policy.
+Given the pace of change in our industry, it is impossible for this policy to anticipate all possible scenarios that may involve ethical decision-making.
+If we have questions about the application of a standard, or if we are confronted with a situation that presents an ethical issue that is not addressed by this policy, we should seek guidance from the company’s General Counsel.
+In addition, we owe it to each other to report the behavior of others to the General Counsel if we have reason to believe that the behavior violates this policy.

 The following standards of conduct will be enforced at all organizational levels.
 Anyone who violates them will be subject to prompt disciplinary action, which may include dismissal for cause.